CounterCultureLabs/dumpscribe/README.md

 ```
 ./dumpscribe [-d] output_dir

+  -d: Enable debug output.
+  -c: Delete files from pen after successful download.
+```

 Where output_dir is a directory where the downloaded data will be saved.
-The -d flag enables more verbose output which is useful for debugging.
-```

 # unmuddle.py